It's an offence to abandon a vehicle anywhere on the highway (roads and pavements) or public land. There are different ways to make a report.

 If you suspect a vehicle has been abandoned on the highway, please report it to the police.

-If you suspect a vehicle has no tax and/or MOT - whether or not it has been abandoned - you can check and report it on the DVLA website.
+If you suspect a vehicle has no tax and/or MOT - whether or not it has been abandoned - you can check and report it directly and anonymously if you wish to DVLA:

-If you suspect a vehicle has been abandoned on public land, please report it to us giving as much useful information as possible.
+If you suspect a vehicle has been abandoned on public land, please report it to us giving as much useful information as possible such as the registration number, make and model of the vehicle, colour of vehicle, location of vehicle and the time it can be seen on the public road.

 What happens next?